chakravarthi589/Event-based-Vision_Resources/README.md

 #### Our Publications:
+-  <a href="#" target="_blank"> Event Quality Score (EQS): Assessing the Realism of Simulated Event Camera Streams via Distance in Latent Space </a> accepted by CVPR 2025 Workshop on Event-based Vision
-- <a href="https://arxiv.org/abs/2408.13627" target="_blank">Recent Event Camera Innovations - A Survey </a> accepted by ECCV 2024 Workshop on Neuromorphic Vision: Advantages and Applications of Event Cameras
+- <a href="https://arxiv.org/abs/2408.13627" target="_blank"> Recent Event Camera Innovations - A Survey </a> accepted by ECCV 2024 Workshop on Neuromorphic Vision: Advantages and Applications of Event Cameras
 - <a href="https://eventbasedvision.github.io/eTraM/" target="_blank">eTraM:</a> "Event-based Traffic Monitoring Dataset" accepted by CVPR 2024 <b> (Poster Highlight) </b>
 - <a href="https://eventbasedvision.github.io/SEVD/" target="_blank">SEVD:</a> "Synthetic Event-based Vision Dataset for Ego and Fixed Traffic Perception" accepted by CVPR 2024 Workshop on Synthetic Data for Computer Vision
 <p align="center">